 The cost of the late enrollment penalty depends on how long you went without creditable prescription drug coverage.

-The late enrollment penalty is calculated by multiplying 1% of the "national base beneficiary premium" ($32.42 in 2014) times the number of full, uncovered months you were eligible but didn't join a Medicare Prescription Drug Plan and went without other creditable prescription drug coverage.
+The late enrollment penalty is calculated by multiplying 1% of the "national base beneficiary premium" ($32.42 in 2014, and $33.13 in 2015) times the number of full, uncovered months you were eligible but didn't join a Medicare Prescription Drug Plan and went without other creditable prescription drug coverage.
 The final amount is rounded to the nearest $.10 and added to your monthly premium.